kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(3\) Easily disassembled for inspection.

-\(c\) *Combustion heater fire protection.* Except for heaters which incorporate designs to prevent hazards in the event of fuel leakage in the heater fuel system, fire within the ventilating air passage, or any other heater malfunction, each heater zone must incorporate the fire protection features of the applicable requirements of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1183   Lines, fittings, and components.|§27.1183]], 27.1185, 27.1189, 27.1191, and be provided with—
+\(c\) *Combustion heater fire protection.* Except for heaters which incorporate designs to prevent hazards in the event of fuel leakage in the heater fuel system, fire within the ventilating air passage, or any other heater malfunction, each heater zone must incorporate the fire protection features of the applicable requirements of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1183   Lines, fittings, and components.|§§27.1183]], 27.1185, 27.1189, 27.1191, and be provided with—

 \(1\) Approved, quick-acting fire detectors in numbers and locations ensuring prompt detection of fire in the heater region.